Chemosynthesis: Oceanic crust

-Chemosynthesis as an innovation for researches
+Chemosynthesis as an innovative area for continuing research

 Despite the fact that the process of chemosynthesis has been known for more than a hundred years, its significance and importance are still relevant today in the transformation of chemical elements in biogeochemical cycles.
 Today, the vital processes of nitrifying bacteria, which lead to the oxidation of ammonia to nitric acid, require scientific substantiation and additional research.
 The ability of bacteria to convert inorganic substances into organic ones suggests that chemosynthetics can accumulate valuable resources for human needs.

 Chemosynthetic communities in different environments are important biological systems in terms of their ecology, evolution and biogeography, as well as their potential as indicators of the availability of permanent hydrocarbon- based energy sources.
 In the process of chemosynthesis, bacteria produce organic matter where photosynthesis is impossible.
 Isolation of thermophilic sulfate-reducing bacteria Thermodesulfovibrio yellowstonii and other types of chemosynthetics provides prospects for further research.
 Thus, the importance of chemosynthesis remains relevant for use in innovative technologies, conservation of ecosystems, human life in general.
-The role of Sergey Winogradsky in discovering the phenomenon of chemosynthesis is underestimated and needs further research and popularization.
+Sergey Winogradsky helped discover the phenomenon of chemosynthesis.